imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 Moving forward, we are planning to continue adjusting for the timer overhead, with the following improvements:
 - we'll monitor and register the timer overhead during the OPCODE measurements.
 This is motivated by the observation from the preliminary results, that the timer overhead measured exhibits periodic bumps.
 We will consider filtering out the measurements where the measure timer overhead was above a given threshold,
-- we should also separately conduct a statistical test that for every OPCODE, a measurement of the timer overhead is significantly smaller than the timer overhead, or prepare a similar argument **TODO ref validation**.
+- we should also separately conduct a statistical test that for every OPCODE, a measurement of the timer overhead is significantly smaller than the timer overhead, or prepare a similar argument **TODO ref validation section**.

 #### Repetition and accounting for warm-up